Koredotcom/docs/docs/xo/how-tos/hubspot/lead-capture-in-hubspot.md

 You can automate the capture of a lead’s details on voice or chat channels by Installing the Lead Capture for Hubspot CRM.

-With the '**Lead Capture**' dialog template, you can collect user fields in a conversational format and automate the creation of leads in Hubspot.
+With the **Lead Capture** dialog template, you can collect user fields in a conversational format and automate the creation of leads in Hubspot.

 ## Getting Started